Usually, On-ear headphones design is smaller than the usual over-ear headphones. It has slightly less-effective noise cancellation and less bass.

 The earpads are outfitted in soft leather.
 The Solo3 stay on the ears without creating too much stress applied to the uppermost part of the ear.
 This is excellent if you use glasses.

 The sound quality of Solo3 in wireless mode is better than the wired mode.
 These headphones are a clear advancement in the Beats list, and great for enjoying to most modernized styles of music.
-Interestingly enough, hearing in wired mode will produce a sound that is not actually as strong or crisp compared to other premium headphones.
+Interestingly enough, hearing in wired mode will produce a sound that is not actually as strong or crisp compared to other premium true headphones.

 What’s in the Box?